gfrison/gfrison.github.io/_posts/2018-02-12-catalog-entity-extraction-search.md

 Baseline approach would be to use all the text as query, returning innumerable hits of everything even remotely relevant and providing little help for the customers.
 Another solution regards Named Entity Recognition, a class of algorithms  that seeks and classify entities, also by means of [neural networks](http://nlp.town/blog/ner-and-the-road-to-deep-learning/).

 While applying machine learning techniques can reach high levels of accuracy, they requires training data that might not be available.
 Moreover, what will work for a specific product segment won't work for another.
 This is why the following approach could be easily plugged in any market scopes without any particular adaptation.
 This method is very simple.
-It takes in account only products names, even though not considering structured product schemas is really not feasible in an usua e-commerce system.
+I don't consider structured product features, rather I take in account only simple and concise information that is obtained just by the product name.

 >I want to extract the features that might affect the chatbot answer, based on the _quality_ of the search query.

-It is very plausible to give the straight result when the query is really pertinent to returned item list, as well as informing the user whenever the query terms don't match exactly with what we can offer him, or even when the query terms demand for something we can't provide.
+It is very plausible to give the straight result when the query is really pertinent to returned item list, as well as informing the users whenever the query terms don't match _exactly_ with what we can offer them, or even when the query terms demand for something we can't provide.
 The desirable features are:
 - Distinct entities.
 For example, in query above there 2 terms: _pale ale beers_ and _ice creams_
 - Exact or partial query match.
 Determine if a query search exist in catalog as requested or only partially. _Lactose free yogurt_ is not in catalog, but just _yogurt_.